chemmy/virtual-event/README.md

 ### `IMPROVEMENTS`

 - Use localstorage to store access token
-- Error handling when 401 is returned by upload-test endpoint, call login to get accesstoken
+- Error handling when 401 is returned by upload-test endpoint, call login to get accesstoken with HttpInterceptor
 - Smooth transitions

 ### `Possible ways to fix npm install issues`